clevertree/paradigm-threat-site/app/genocide/holocaust/A.md

 https://www.youtube.com/watch?v=Yt3d3Fmouh4

 Palestinian Refugees
-Palestinian Refugees From 1948 And Their Descendents Comprise The Bulk Of The Palestinian Refugee Population Today Numbering Over 5 Million Persons And Constituting Nearly Two- Thirds Of The Palestinian People.
+Palestinian Refugees From 1948 And Their Descendants Comprise The Bulk Of The Palestinian Refugee Population Today Numbering Over 5 Million Persons And Constituting Nearly Two- Thirds Of The Palestinian People.